scala/scala3/docs/docs/contributing/eclipse.md

 ![](../../images/eclipse/eclipse-runconfiguration.png "Import Dotty Projects")

 The compiler can be run and debugged using the same configuration.
-To contribute to dotty please follow the [Dotty Developer Guidelines](https://github.com/lampepfl/dotty/blob/master/CONTRIBUTING.md).